Tourism in Finland

 2008-built fast cruiseferry approaching Helsinki.
 Due to high traffic from the Baltic Sea cruiseferries, the Port of Helsinki is the busiest passenger port in the world (as of 2018).

-Finland attracted over 6.8 million foreign tourists in 2018, with 53 percent coming from other European Union states.
-In 2017, the value added by tourism was about €4.6 billion, or 2.6% of the Finnish GDP, providing approximately 140,200 jobs.
+In 2025, Finland was visited by nearly 5.1 million foreign tourists, an increase of four percent compared to the previous year.
+Tourism generated approximately 3.7€ billion in export revenue for Finland's economy.
+The largest source countries for visitors were Estonia, Germany, Sweden, and the United Kingdom.